 Tired of the rolly wing on wing sailing

-Today we had enough of rolly sailing wing on wing with sails flapping hard now and then.
+Today we had enough of the rolly sailing wing on wing with sails flapping hard now and then.
 We are now reaching and zick zacking along the route.
-Much more stable boat and easier to be onboard now and we can also get more sleep.
-For the moment we prioritize comfort over shorter time at sea.
-Think there are less strain on the boat as well since reaching create a more constant pressure on the sails and rigging gear.
+Much more stable boat and easier to be on board now and we can also get more sleep.
+For the moment we prioritize comfort over a shorter time at sea.
+Think there is less strain on the boat as well since reaching creates a more constant pressure on the sails and rigging gear.

 Today we had nice and sunny weather and more wind than yesterday.
-Think we will arrive to Saint Lucia on Saturday.
+Think we will arrive in Saint Lucia on Saturday.

 11-12-2019, 15º 37.306N 54º 36.528W

 The last night we sailed into a new time zone, GMT-4, the same time zone that is used in Saint Lucia and the rest of the Caribbean, at least the islands we plan to visit.